SarahSaadain/Trap_Model/06_piRNA.md

 Extract the proTRAC outputs:
-proTRAC created a folder for each sample and inside there is a file called results.table Use this script to get the right identifiers to the results.table in ech folder:
+proTRAC created a folder for each sample and inside there is a file called results.table.
+Use this script to get the right identifiers to the results.table in ech folder:
 **extract.sh**
 ```